BellevueCollege/public-docs/git/git-application-release.md

 **Note:** This documentation assumes you have not completed a release and are in the early stages of releasing the final product.
 If you have already released the final product and committed those changes to git seek help as the process will change depending on the situation.

-## Step 1: Make sure you don't have any commits left in dev and master branch.
+## Step 1: Make sure you don't have any commits left in dev and trunk branch.
-Make sure the `dev` and `master` branches are up to date with the server.
+Make sure the `dev` and `trunk` branches are up to date with the server.

 #### PHP application
 *Warning:* This will destroy any commits that were not pushed to the git upstream server aliased as *origin*.